Build more functionality into your Touch Board project with this flexible shield

 Power and LEDs

-Finally, you might be wondering why the Proto Shield has such a non-rectangular shape?
-Quite simple: If you place the Proto Shield on top of the Touch Board, this shape allows for unrestricted access to the power switch, the LEDs and the reset button.
+Finally, you might be wondering why the Proto Shield has such a strange shape?
+Quite simple: If you place the Proto Shield on top of the Touch Board, this shape allows for unrestricted access to the power switch, the LEDs, and the reset button.

 The Proto Shield comes unassembled, so you need to do a bit of soldering to get started.

-To begin, you need to break the male headers into five pieces: 2 pieces with 13 pins, 2 pieces with 8 pins and 1 piece with 6 pins.
+To begin, you need to break the male headers into five pieces: 2 pieces with 13 pins, two pieces with eight pins and one piece with six pins.
 You can use pliers to break off the pieces or carefully snap them apart with your hands.

 Check the images to make sure you have all the pieces you need.